Wedding venue choices in Kerala look different in 2026.

 Floating mandaps in Alleppey remain visually striking.
 They work best for short ceremonies with tightly managed guest numbers.

 But they aren’t forgiving.
 Light shifts fast on water.
 Boat positioning drifts.
 Even minor delays show up immediately.
 Without tight coordination, things feel off.

-That’s why 360 EVENTS treats these venues as precision setups, not flexible spaces.
+They reward planning.
 They expose improvisation.

 Indoor + outdoor “Plan B” venues